Reproduction of SAA-Copyrighted Materials

 The Society for American Archaeology (SAA) recognizes that reproduction of materials that have been copyrighted by the Society is valuable for purposes such as criticism, comment, news reporting, teaching, scholarship, or research.
 The Society, therefore, has established the following mechanisms, now managed by Cambridge University Press, to convey permission to reproduce copyrighted material and collect fees where appropriate.

-How to Apply for Permission to Reproduce SAA Material from Advances in Archaeological Practice, American Antiquity, and Latin American Antiquity in Books and Other Media
+How to Apply for Permission to Reproduce SAA Material from Advances in Archaeological Practice, American Antiquity, Latin American Antiquity, and Memoirs of the Society for American Archaeology in Books and Other Media

 First, you must find the article from which you are requesting permission to reproduce material on the Cambridge Core site.
 If you are not a current SAA member, you can view tables of contents and abstracts by visiting Cambridge Core.
 Current SAA members can access full content by logging on to the "For Members" tab and then click on "Access Your Online Journal(s)" to navigate to the desired journal/issue.